Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

     return  (ActionResult)new OkObjectResult(strColors[rInt]);
 ```

-Lets add the function to API Management.
+Lets add the function to Azure API Management.
 In the API blade select [+Add API] and the [Function App] tile

 ![](../../assets/images/apim-azure-function-add-api.png)